patex1987/Currency-converter/README.md

 - It uses [fixer.io](http://fixer.io/) in the background to retrieve the actual conversion rates.
 - The application has been developed using the TDD methodology
+- Conversion rates are backed up in a pickle file, so the program can work without internet connection (but the conversion rates can be obsolete)
+- The program checks if newer conversion rates are available from fixer.io, if yes downloads them and stores into pickle.

 ## Code

-For more information about how the code works, check the docstrings in the code.
+For more information about how the code works, check the docstrings in the code (mainly `converter_class.py`).

 All the code has been revised with pylint